From left: Janet Martini, David Swarens, Vykki Mende Gray

 Yesteryears Dancers,

-Arnold Guerra and his dancers Tatalejos, the Alta California Dance Company,
+Arnold Guerra and his dancers Tatalejos, The Alta California Dance Company,

 Los Bailadores of Old Town San Diego,